cefolger/needsmoredojo/README.md

 ##### Remove Unused Imports

 This feature can be activated with the shortcut Ctrl+Shift+O, 3.
 It also runs in the background as an inspection.
 It will scan the code for references to your AMD imports and cross out any that are unused.
+You can also use a quick fix when the caret is over an unused module.
+A quick fix will be provided to remove all unused modules or just the module you have selected.

 Some AMD modules are not directly referenced.
 To prevent these from being flagged as unused, use the settings dialog to add a new exception.
 After this, the import will never be flagged as unused.